objcio/articles/2015-02-09-photo-extension.md

 instantiate your view controller and initiates the photo editing lifecycle.
 If the photo has previously been edited, this will first call the `canHandleAdjustmentData(_:)` method, in which you are provided a `PHAdjustmentData` object.
-From this you have to determine whether or not your extension can handle the previous edit data.
+From this you determine whether or not your extension can handle the previous edit data.
 This determines what the framework will send to the next method in the lifecycle.